 BrahMos test with indigenous components has gone up now: DRDO Chairman Dr G Satheesh Reddy

-New Delhi, Oct 14: DRDO Chairman Dr G Satheesh Reddy on Wednesday said that Most of the indigenous systems, incorporated now, have functioned to full satisfaction & the indigenous content has gone up in BrahMos now.
+New Delhi, Oct 14: DRDO Chairman Dr G Satheesh Reddy on Wednesday said that most of the indigenous systems, incorporated now, have functioned to full satisfaction and the indigenous content has gone up in BrahMos now.

 ''It was a successful mission.
 Most of the indigenous systems, incorporated now, have functioned to full satisfaction & the indigenous content has gone up in BrahMos now,'' DRDO Chief G Satheesh Reddy on test-firing of extended range BrahMos supersonic cruise missile on September.